aridjayarecipes/cutesrecipes.web.app/content/post/1999-recipe-of-award-winning-tripolitan-meat-pies-lahmeh-baajin.md

 1. Made by: Tala Odaymat

 Remember a while back when I talked about starting a gratitude or smile journal?
-Well I thought I would take Natalie's example and Turkish Meat Pies with Arabic spice mix, mint and pine nuts.
+Well I thought I would take Natalie&#39;s example and Turkish Meat Pies with Arabic spice mix, mint and pine nuts.
 Plus a bonus recipe for the Arabic spice mix.
 Lebanese Meat Pies (LAHME BI AJEEN) with my DELICIOUS MEAT TOPPING MIXTURE / لحم بعجين اللبنانيةПодробнее.
 Recipe: Delicious Tripolitan meat pies (lahmeh baajin).

 So that is going to wrap it up for this special food tripolitan meat pies (lahmeh baajin) recipe.
 Thank you very much for reading.
 I'm sure you will make this at home.
 There is gonna be interesting food in home recipes coming up.
 Don't forget to bookmark this page in your browser, and share it to your loved ones, colleague and friends.
 Thanks again for reading.
 Go on get cooking!